-3.3 The relationships, sex and health education subject leader is responsible for:
+3.3 The PSHE leader is responsible for:

 - Overseeing the delivery of the subjects. - Ensuring the subjects are age-appropriate and high-quality. - Ensuring teachers are provided with adequate resources to support teaching of the subjects. - Ensuring the school meets its statutory requirements in relation to the relationships, sex and health curriculum. - Ensuring the relationships, sex and health curriculum is inclusive and accessible for all pupils. - Working with other subject leaders to ensure the relationships, sex and health curriculum complements, but does not duplicate, the content covered in the national curriculum. - Monitoring and evaluating the effectiveness of the subjects and providing reports to the headteacher.